 Seek further assistance from your Revalidation Representative at work.

 Employed by Richmond Nursing Agency as your main employer

 Contact us with a view to arranging a session where we can reflect on your completed documents.
-Please note; we are unable to offer any further support until you have completed all the relevant documentation prior to reflection.
+Please note – we are unable to offer any further support until you have completed all the relevant documentation prior to reflection.

 Revalidation is important and it is essential that you ensure that you are in a position to prove to the NMC that you are complying with these regulations.
 It is ultimately your responsibility to ensure your compliance.
-However, in theory, you are merely putting in to words what you do each time you go to work and/or further your experiences and training.
+However, in theory, you are merely putting into words what you do each time you go to work and/or furthering your experiences and training.
 If we try to regard Revalidation as just that then we will hopefully find it far less daunting – and even enjoyable!